-Why pasture-raised and grass-fed?
+Why free range and grass-fed?

 In comparison, conventional cattle may begin their lives on small farms but are eventually "finished" in massive factory feedlots where 50,000-100,000 cattle are rushed to slaughter in less than 15 months on a steady diet of antibiotics, hormones, and grains.
 Consider a tomato that appears bright red and shiny but tastes flavorless and waterlogged from hurried and inorganic growth; the same concept holds true for cattle.